A Screening Tool for Renewable Energy Projects

 In order to create SmartDG+, PPRP evaluated electrical lines throughout Maryland, gathered publicly available data on barriers to project construction, and met with county and utility officials to discuss local priorities and policies of relevance.
 Combining this information is intended to help everyone save time and make better decisions about where to focus further research.

-The linchpin of SmartDG+ is a statewide map of 1-to-4 mile wide corridors surrounding electrical distribution and transmission lines that appear strong enough to absorb projects greater than2 MW.
-Within these corridors, the tool shows areas that remain promising after various standard screens—involving resource availability, land use, protected areas, and more—have been applied.
+The linchpin of SmartDG+ is a statewide map of 1-to-4 mile-wide corridors surrounding electrical distribution and transmission lines that appear strong enough to absorb large-scale projects.
+Within these corridors, the tool shows areas that remain promising after various standard screens involving resource availability, land use, protected areas, and more have been applied.
 The screening results are shown as technology-specific data layers: Possible Areas for SOLAR; and Possible Areas for WIND.